OSU-embedded-security-club/ectf-osu-2025/docs/design.typ

 Its length is $2^"power"$.
 Then the encoder calculates the hashes for each root, starting at the root node and going down to the root's power, doing left or right hashes based on the bits of the roots's offset.

-The plaintext contents _Start Timestamp_, _End Timestamp_, _Channel Index_, and _Root Hashes_ are signed with $K_"private"$ to form the _Signature_ which is prepended to the data.
+The plaintext contents _Start Timestamp_, _End Timestamp_, _Channel Id_, and _Root Hashes_ are signed with $K_"private"$ to form the _Signature_ which is prepended to the data.
 Then, those four fields are encrypted with $K_"subscription"$ using the first 8 bytes of _Signature_ as a nonce, which forms the final subscribe packet.
 This ensures that subscriptions can only be used by the decoder for which the subscription was generated.

 The decoder runs the same algorithm as the encoder to locate the root nodes from the start and end timestamps, so the subscription packet can contain only the hash values, with no extra metadata like root locations or number of roots.
 The proof in @proof shows that this scheme requires no more than 126 root nodes.
 See @algorithm for the algorithm which is used to find the root nodes corresponding to a timestamp range.

-The _Channel Index_ is a 1-based index into the array of channels which the system has been provisioned for, $C_1, ..., C_8$, where each $C_"channel_id"$ is a 32 bit Channel ID.
-Unlike in @encode-decode, the _Channel Index_ may not be 0, because every decoder is assumed to already be subscribed to Channel 0 (the Emergency Channel).
+Unlike in @encode-decode, the _Channel Id_ may not be 0, because every decoder is assumed to already be subscribed to Channel 0 (the Emergency Channel).

 This aspect of the design secures the system in the following ways: